Rodgers rallies Packers past McCarthy's Cowboys 31-28 in OT

 Green Bay's Aaron Jones rushed for 138 yards and a touchdown.

-Lamb finished with 11 catches for 150 yards and two touchdowns.
+Dallas' CeeDee Lamb finished with 11 catches for 150 yards and two touchdowns.
 Pollard ran for 115 yards and a score.
-Prescott went 27 of 46 for 265 yards, three TDs and two interceptions.
+Prescott went 27 of 46 for 265 yards, three TDs and two interceptions, both by Rudy Ford.

+Watson's 58-yard touchdown in the second quarter was the Packers' longest completion of the season.
+He celebrated by doing a back flip in the end zone.

+He delivered a couple of even bigger plays in the fourth quarter.
+Rodgers found Watson for a 39-yard score on fourth-and-7 with 13:23 left.
+They connected again on a game-tying 7-yard TD with 2:29 remaining.

 INJURIES